Discovery Turbo: Discovery Turbo New Zealand

 In New Zealand, the channel is known as Discovery Turbo, with similar branding and content to other Discovery Turbo channels around the world.
 It launched on 1 November 2015 on channel 75 exclusively to Sky Television.

 DTX in Europe

 In Europe, the channel is known as DTX (formerly known Discovery Turbo Xtra), with similar branding and content to other Discovery Turbo channels around the world.
 Launched in Poland on 17 September 2013, as a replacement for Discovery World, the channel initiated its EMEA rollout between 2015 and 2016.
 On 21 November 2016 Discovery Turbo Xtra was rebranded as DTX.

 Warner Bros.
 Discovery EMEA has announced that DTX, along with Discovery Science, will cease broadcasting in EMEA except Poland on 31 December 2023.

 Discovery Turbo Japan

-The channel launched on 30 January 2018.
+The channel launched on 30 January 2018 as one of channel in dTV service.
+The channel was rebranded as Motor Trend in 2020.

+Discovery Turbo Italy

+On January 4, 2026, the Italian version of Motor Trend was rebranded as Discovery Turbo.

+Discovery Turbo U.S.

+Discovery Turbo was briefly available as an on-demand service in the US in the late 2000s.

+On January 9, 2026, the American version of Motor Trend was rebranded as Discovery Turbo, marking the return of the brand to the United States.